 There is no difference, despite some marketers’ claims, between ozone in smog outdoors and ozone produced by these devices.United States Environmental Protection Agency

-2. Wearable Purifiers Interfere With Personal Care Products
+2. Wearable Air Purifiers Interfere With Personal Care Products

-The ozone produced by wearable purifiers may even have other serious health risks.
+The ozone produced by air purifier necklaces may even have other serious health risks.

-3. Portable Purifiers Can Make Pollution Stick to your Face & Clothes
+3. Air Purifier Necklaces Can Make Pollution Stick to your Face & Clothes

 Ionizers work by making pollution stick to nearby surfaces, removing them from the air.
 But if the nearest surface is your body, there’s a problem.

-When wearing an ionizer air purifier, your face, body and clothes act as the magnet for the pollution to stick to.
+When wearing an air purifier necklace, your face, body and clothes act as the magnet for the pollution to stick to.
 This could result in dirty clothes and skin, or even breathing in more pollutants than you otherwise would.